Game On: A Cardboard Arcade Design Challenge

 Pose the following scenario:

-• Your Audience: People coming to your school event looking to play entertaining games and win prizes.
+• Your Audience: Family and community members coming to your school fundraising event are looking to play entertaining games and win prizes.

-• The Scenario: A school festival or event to raise money for a good cause.
+• The Scenario: Your school is hosting a fundraising event to raise money for a good cause.

-• The Product: A functioning set of arcade games made with Makedo tools, connectors and upcycled cardboard.
+• The Product: Each group will produce a functioning arcade game with moving parts made with Makedo tools, connectors and upcycled cardboard.

 Reflection